Chapter 16 : Year 2: Apart

 She was convinced that her tear ducts were empty and dry by now, because she had spent some of the longest hours of her life crying herself to sleep the night before.
 She had wriggled around in bed, but it had seemed no position was comfortable, and nothing could keep her mind off of what had just happened.
 Now, she yawned as the first positive thought that day crossed her mind: at least there was no training today.
 At least she wouldn’t have to go to Holyhead and act her normal cheerful self in front of her teammates, like she had been forced to the day before.

 However, the brief sense of relief lasted only a few seconds as she soon remembered something else: there might not be any Quidditch training today, but there was something else, something equally dreadful: a family dinner.
-Even though only a few days had passed since Ron had moved out, their mother insisted that she needed to see him back at the Burrow, and so, she was bringing the family together.
-Ginny sighed at the mere thought of facing them – didn’t they see enough of each other already?
-Was it really necessary to have them come over every weekend?
-Just the thought of having to explain to her mum why Harry wouldn’t show up made Ginny want to crawl back into her bed, hide under her covers and die.
+Even though only a few days had passed since Ron had moved out, their mother insisted that she needed to see him back at the Burrow, and so, she was bringing the family together for a Sunday roast.
+Ginny sighed at the mere thought of facing everyone––didn’t they see enough of each other already?
+Was it really necessary to have them over every weekend?
+Just the idea of having to explain to her mum why Harry wouldn’t show up made Ginny want to crawl back into her bed, hide under her covers and die.

 But there was another part of her, one that didn’t grieve; part of her hated Harry to such an extent that it just wouldn’t settle for staying in bed and crying all day.
 It hated him, the photo of his beautiful secret mistress and the disappointment in his voice the night before.
-It hated the way he had turned things around to make it sound like it was her fault, when it was Harry who had… she hated him for the way he had made her feel, and for the terrible state in which she had woken up.
+It hated the way he had turned things around to make it sound like it was her fault, like she wasn't entitled to some time on her own, like Gwenog Jones had suggested… She hated Harry for the way he had made her feel, and for the terrible state in which she had woken up.

-A couple of hours later, having taken a long shower and washed away any visible signs of the night before, Ginny pulled on a pair of jeans, and a blue sweater that she knew was a lovely contrast to her red hair.
+So a few hours later, after letting long shower wash away any visible signs of the night before, Ginny pulled on a pair of jeans and a blue sweater that she knew was a lovely contrast to her red hair.
 She skipped down the stairs, forcing her steps to be light against the floor, and greeted her mother, who stood by the stove with her sleeves rolled up and at least ten different bowls and pots around her, with a wide smile.

 “Hello, sweetheart,” Mrs Weasley answered.
 “Will you go and tell your father to get dressed?
 He’s out in the garage, as usual…”

-A while later, the first guests arrived; they were Percy and Audrey, of course – those two would never dream of showing up late.
-Ginny welcomed them and made sure to keep the wide smile on her face as she admired Audrey’s new earrings.
+A while later, the first guests arrived; they were Percy and Audrey, of course–those two would never dream of showing up late.
+Ginny welcomed them at the door and made sure to keep the wide smile on her face as she admired Audrey’s new earrings.

 “They were a gift from your brother,” Audrey said, casting a tender look at Percy.
-Ginny pretended to throw up and Percy raised one eyebrow at her, but before he had the chance to comment on it, George and Angelina showed up and stole everyone’s attention away.
+Ginny pretended to throw up and Percy raised one eyebrow at her, but before he had the chance to make a comment, George and Angelina showed up behind him and stole everyone’s attention away.

 “Bill said to tell you that they can’t make it, Mum,” George said as he brushed a couple of snowflakes out of his hair.
 “Vicky is ill.”
-When a worried expression distorted Mrs Weasley’s face, he added: “Gee, Mum, it’s not like she’s dying.
+When a worried expression distorted Mrs Weasley’s face, he added: “Gee, Mum, she’s not dying, or anything.
 She’s got a cold, that’s all!”

 “I’ll bet you five galleons you’ll lose!”
 Ron said in a triumphant voice, as if his prediction had already come true.

 “I’ll take that bet,” George replied.
-“We might as well make it fifty galleons!
-I mean, have the Cannons even won one match this season?
+“We might as well make it fifty!
+I mean, have the Cannons won as much as one match this season?
 It’s just ridiculous that they’re still your favourites!”